Clontarf, Dublin: History

-Following the defeat of the Vikings and the Leinstermen at the Battle of Clontarf in 1014, the High King of Ireland Brian Boru (Brian Boroimhe) is said to have been killed with a battle axe while he was found in prayer in his tent by a Danish Viking named Brodu.
+Following the defeat of the Vikings and the Leinstermen at the Battle of Clontarf in 1014, the High King of Ireland Brian Boru (Brian Boróimhe) is said to have been killed with a battle axe while he was found in prayer in his tent by a Danish Viking named Brodu.
 So great was the fighting which ensued among competing kings following this event that one analyst stated they "...turned the country into a trembling sod".
 Clontarf itself enjoyed relative peace for over 100 years until the arrival of the Normans in 1172.
 Shortly afterwards, Clontarf was granted to Adam de Pheypo, a follower of Strongbow, who built the first Clontarf Castle.

 A settlement at Clontarf has been dated to at least the 12th century, and in the 19th century remains from earlier times were thought to have been found.
 Clontarf features on the 1598 map "A Modern Depiction of Ireland, One of the British Isles" by Abraham Ortelius as "Clantarfe".

 The manor and church of Clontarf were held by the Templars, and subsequently the Hospitallers, and there was a holy well in the area near what is now The Stiles Road until recent times (another spring, named for Brian Boroimhe, of uncertain age, still exists, on Castle Avenue near the coast).

 A manor house and a small associated village were located on the slight ridge overlooking the sea where the Clontarf Castle Hotel is now situated.
 The manor house was rebuilt many times, with the current hotel dating largely to the early 19th century.
 The tower house on the site is a 19th-century replica of the original Templar structure.
-The adjoining ruined church is the old Church of Ireland parish church, which dates to the mid-17th century and includes what may be the earliest use of red brick in Ireland.
+The adjoining ruined church is the old Church of Ireland parish church, which dates to the mid-17th century.